-The mission of the Social Web Working Group, part of the Social Activity, is to define the techical protocols, vocabularies, and APIs to facilitate access to social functionality as part of the Open Web Platform.
+The mission of the Social Web Working Group is to define the techical protocols, vocabularies, and APIs to facilitate access to social functionality as part of the Open Web Platform.
 These technologies should allow communication between indepedent systems, federation (also called "decentralization") being part of the design.

 |Confidentiality||Proceedings are Public|

 |Usual Meeting Schedule||Teleconferences: Weekly, although the chair may call for topic-specific calls in addition when needed and may change working mode as work progresses.